jonnew/Oat/README.md

       to make this a lot faster.
 - [ ] It would be nice if PURE SINKs (e.g. `oat frameserve`) could have their sample clock reset via user input, without having to restart the program.
-- [ ] It would be nice to be able to re-aquire the background image in `oat-framefilt bsub` without have to restart the program.
+- [ ] It would be nice to be able to re-acquire the background image in `oat-framefilt bsub` without have to restart the program.